-Living with arthritis can be challenging not only physically but mentally as well.
+Living with arthritis can be challenging, not only physically, but mentally as well.
 Depression and anxiety are the two most common mental health issues arthritis sufferers face.
 What can also happen is that poor mental health can make arthritis symptoms even worse.

-Today, 23% of Americans suffering from some form of arthritis, and 11% of Americans suffer from diagnosed mental health issues.
+Today, 23% of Americans suffer from some form of arthritis, and 11% of Americans suffer from diagnosed mental health issues.
 The cross-section between these two groups is large enough to consider mental health among people suffering from arthritis to be an epidemic.
 It is quite challenging to maintain positive mental health when your physical body is causing you major pain.